 from the BRITISH SOLOMON ISLANDS are -

-1. Edwin Richardson [[SENIBO?]], Melanesian, Engine driver
+1. Edwin Richardson SENIBO, Melanesian, Engine driver

-2. Papai LAMAPOLI Polynesian, Boatswain
+2. Papai LAKAPOLI Polynesian, Boatswain

 3.)